List of UK singles chart number ones: Turnover of number ones

-The calendar year that has featured the most UK number ones is 2000, which featured 42 singles reaching the top spot; the year with the fewest number ones is 1952 with 1, followed by 2016 with 10.
+The calendar year that has featured the most UK number ones is 2000, with 42; the year with the fewest number ones is 2016, with 10.
+1952 had only one number one, although the chart started in November.

 The act that has achieved the most number ones is American entertainer Elvis Presley, who has topped the chart 21 times (including 3 re-releases of songs that had previously been number ones) – Presley's second number one, "Jailhouse Rock", was the first single ever to debut at the top of the chart.
 The most successful band (and equal with Elvis based on unique songs) are The Beatles, who have achieved 18 number ones.
 The Beatles' first chart-topper, "From Me to You", reached number one in May 1963, and their last in November 2023 – the longest span of number ones for any artist.

 In the 1970s, the required number of sales needed to top the chart was roughly 150,000.
 During 1992, when few releases were reaching number one, sales of CD singles were low: songs needed to sell only 60–70,000 each week to remain at the top.
 In 2000, when turnover of number ones was high, tracks could often sell between 100,000 and 200,000 copies in a single week.
 UK chart commentator James Masterton remarked in 2003: "When record sales are high, public interest in a song expires very quickly and this creates a need for ever more new product to take its place."
 Sales figures improved in 2008 and continued into the early 2010s, peaking in 2013, before declining over the next few years as audio streaming became popular.
 Eventually, streaming was incorporated into the sales chart.

 Graph showing number of UK number-one singles for each year since 1953.
 The 2011 figure is projected.

 Al Martino's track "Here in My Heart" was the first single ever to top the UK Singles Chart, and the only single to reach number one during 1952.